 I tried to keep this secret to myself all those years, but now I’m heading into retirement and I’m letting the cat out of the bag.
 Oh, the cat couldn’t breathe in there?
 Ooops.

-Canadian painters: Order only 9-inch frame and roller covers!
+One solution: for Canadian painters–Use US sizes.
+Order only 9-inch frame and roller covers (these are our favorites as the last and last).
 Check that it is not more than 9 and also pick up the screen and bucket.
 Let’s roll.
+They may or may not have the American size in the .ca store, so check closely what you are getting.